dpaluy/forceps/README.md

 # STI best practice

 For a class that is a parent model in STI, use `ignore_model` to ignore that class.
 This way, a Forceps remote class (e.g. `Forceps::Remote::Parent`) will not be generated for the parent class because the existence of the remote class will cause ActiveRecord to complain "Invalid single-table inheritance type: Forceps::Remote::Child is not a subclass of Forceps::Remote::Parent".
-ActiveRecord somehow knows that a model is an STI parent and its supposed decendants do not inherit from it, which occurs in Forceps because `Forceps::Remote:Child` has to inherit `Child` and therefore cannot inherit `Forceps::Remote::Parent` unless one day Ruby allow a cloned class to inherit a different parent, e.g. `Forceps::Remote:Child` -> `ClonedChild` -> `Forceps::Remote::Parent`.
+ActiveRecord somehow knows that a model is an STI parent and its supposed decendants do not inherit from it, which is true in Forceps because `Forceps::Remote:Child` has to inherit `Child` and therefore cannot inherit `Forceps::Remote::Parent` unless one day Ruby allow a cloned class to inherit a different parent, e.g. `Forceps::Remote:Child` -> `ClonedChild` -> `Forceps::Remote::Parent`.

 ### Rails and lazy loading